-eBay is best known as a marketplace to purchase collectible items, gently used items, and even vintage designer items.
+Most know eBay as a marketplace to purchase collectible items, gently used items, and even vintage designer items.
 But less known, perhaps, is the fact that 80 percent of the merchandise on eBay is new.
 Many eBay sellers spend a good portion of their time searching for items to sell, but ironically, one of the best places to find items to sell on eBay is on eBay itself—either by purchasing inventory to sell or selling bulk lots of inventory.

 Sources of Wholesale and Bulk Lots